 The containers are stacked using knuckles as hinge points to create an unconventional arrangement of interior and exterior spaces (covered/uncovered) that fits the art studio use while making a sculptural park setting.
 A new storm water basin mirrors the existing one and together with new plantings and paths will provide sites for installation art, gardens and other projects.
 Borrow from digging the basin is gathered and shaped into three mounds that strategically raise the ground up to provide access to the containers through landforming.

 The project is a Business use (B) development, specifically artist studios.
 The project is proposed in two phases.
 Phase 1 contains 4 units; two air-conditioned studios, one unconditioned studio and a shared unit with restrooms and a lounge.
 Phase 2 includes one additional air-conditioned studio.
 The development includes a new recording studio building by another architect.
 The application for site plan approval was submitted August 2, 2016.
-Construction is planned for fall 2016.
+Construction began May 2018.

 elestial-jagged-geometry09 By Stephen Bender Modelo »